 This page provides an overview of the Formal Complaint process for allegations of Discrimination and Discriminatory Harassment (excluding sexual misconduct) against a student investigated by IDHR.
 You can email IDHR staff at email@example.com with questions at any point throughout the process.

 Discrimination and Discriminatory Harassment.
 The Mind and Hand Book prohibits discrimination and harassment based on a protected class (for example: race, color, sex, sexual orientation, gender identity, pregnancy, religion, disability, age, genetic information, veteran status, or national or ethnic origin), and retaliation.

 Formal Complaint.
 A signed, written document requesting that MIT investigate the allegation as part of a disciplinary process.
 A Formal Complaint can be filed by anyone online.
-At any time during the Formal Complaint process, the parties could agree to instead participate in Alternative Dispute Resolution/Informal Resolution.
+At any time during the Formal Complaint process, the parties could agree to instead participate in Adaptable Resolution.

 You do not need to file a Formal Complaint to seek supportive measures.
 Simply telling IDHR or a Responsible Employee about discrimination or discriminatory harassment does not automatically result in a Formal Complaint.

 The Parties.
 The Complainant is the person who initiates a Formal Complaint and the Respondent is the person against whom the Formal Complaint is made.
 Together, they are the “parties.”

 Neutral Investigator.
 The Investigator does not take sides.
 The IDHR Investigators are committed to providing a fair and unbiased investigation process and are focused on gathering the available information.